Getting your message out: Public relations and business aviation

 For an industry all about communications, the public relations (PR) industry is actually a private one.

 When a newspaper or magazine features a company you do not see how the journalist found out about them or why they have chosen to write about it now.
 You do not see how the journalist was sold on the idea.
-You may not even realise if they have just cut and pasted a press release.
+You may not even realize if they have just cut and pasted a press release.

-Corporate Jet Investor asked a number of agencies that specialise in business aviation communications to explain the dark art of public relations and why they think companies should hire them.
+Corporate Jet Investor asked a number of agencies that specialize in business aviation communications to explain the dark art of public relations and why they think companies should hire them.
 (If you are a PR agency and would like to join in, please let us know.)